 A photo from this morning’s drawing warm up.
 We listened to the music of Michael Bates and others with charcoal and paper in hand.
 It’s a great exercise to loosen up any apprehensive artists.

 This past fall, I had the wonderful opportunity to co-lead an Arts For Social Justice program with the amazing Roshanak Jaberi, VIBE Arts and the CCLET.
 For several weeks, we worked with the grade 12 students of the Social Justice class at Central Tech High School to produce artworks that addressed a social justice issue they felt strongly about.
 The class was split into two groups and we worked with the students to choose an idea, a medium to work in, and a method for addressing their chosen issue.
 What resulted were two amazing videos, different in their approach but equally effective in their message.
-The videos were presented at the Social Justice conference held at the school and Vibe has graciously put these works up on their site.
+The videos were presented at the Social Justice conference held at the school.
+One of which is you can see here.